msqd/harp/docs/commandline/index.rst

 Python package
 --------------

-For regular python installations (for example, using pip to install it from PyPI), you'll find the `harp` command in your python environment's path, thus you'll be able to run:
+For regular python installations (for example, using pip to install it from PyPI), you'll find the `harp-proxy` command in your python environment's path, thus you'll be able to run:

 .. code-block:: shell

-    harp server --endpoint httpbin=4000:https://httpbin.org
+    harp-proxy server --endpoint httpbin=4000:https://httpbin.org

 Sources
 -------